 Leather Clothes Are Investments in Your Wardrobe and Style

-As a kid I had a pair of Lederhose.
-I loved them because I could do what I wanted in them and wouldn’t get into trouble.
-Sliding down a dirt hill, no problem!
-Playing with my granny’s briquettes?
+Leather clothes are to me sort of what the security blanket is to Linus.
+As a kid I had a pair of Lederhosen.
+I loved them because I could do what I wanted in them without getting into trouble.
+Sliding down a dirt hill?
+No problem!
+Building a little hut out of my granny’s briquettes?
 No problem as long as I would put them back into place along the wall in the cellar.
 My Dad would just brush the dirt out.
 I wasn’t allowed to do that in my skirts or dresses, but in my Lederhose.

 Nappa leathers are very soft.
 Italian nappa leather usually has great quality.
 Deer leather is often a comparatively thick hide and can be sort of ‘stiff’.
 However, for coats a bit of stiffness may not be a bad thing.

 Nubuck leather is very resistant to wear and tear and perfect for jackets and coats.